thibyaa/restaurant_client/README.md

 - Overall CSS could be improved
 - CardContainer could be refactored and made reusable
 - Router to be moved up to index.js
+- Consider shuffling the array before slice so different restaurants are suggested.

 **Diagrams**